 Salvemini is a national leader in the study of neuropathic pain.
 In October 2018, she was awarded $4.5 million from the NIH to study “chemo brain” and opioid addiction, and in August 2019, she was awarded $2.1 million from the NIH to investigate a pain signaling pathway that could open up a new avenue for pain medication research.
 She is also the director of the Henry and Amelia Nasrallah Center for Neuroscience and a fellow of the Saint Louis Academy of Science.
 She is also chief scientific advisor and chair of the research advisory board of BioIntervene Inc., a SLU based start-up which she founded in 2014.

-Scherrer is the research division director in the department of Family and Community Medicine at SLU.
+Scherrer is the research division director in the department of Family and Community Medicine and the associate director for research at the Advanced HEAlth Data (AHEAD) Institute.
 He has been awarded a number of grants to study a variety of complex issues; in September 2016, he was awarded $2.3 million from the NIH to study PTSD and, in April 2019, he was awarded $3 million from the National Institute on Drug Abuse of the NIH to study the pathways from chronic opioid use to new onset mood disorder.
 He is also a research leader on campus; in January 2019, he became one of the first 15 faculty members to receive a total of $1.8 million in research growth funding from the SLU Research Institute.